SELab-2/UGent-3/README.md

 There's a separate functionality depending on if you're logged in as a teacher or as a student.
 For students the main functionality is to have a user-friendly interface to submit projects and check the correctness of their submissions.

-When a teacher is logged in he can get an overview of the projects he assigned and check how many students have already handed in a correct solution for example.
+When a teacher is logged in they can get an overview of the projects he assigned and check how many students have already handed in a correct solution for example.
 It's also possible to edit the project and to grade projects in peristerónas' interface.
 ## Usage
 ### Frontend